-One article on PainSci cites O’Sullivan 2019: Complete Guide to Low Back Pain
+Two articles on PainSci cite O’Sullivan 2019: 1.
+When to Worry About Low Back Pain 2.
+The Complete Guide to Low Back Pain

 PainSci notes on O’Sullivan 2019:

-Good, readable, relatively brief explanation of back pain myths, free, includes a nice infographic.
-Lead author Peter O’Sullivan shared the myths and featured infographic in a tweet.
-The “unhelpful” low back pain beliefs, “culturally endorsed and not supported by evidence,” identified by O’Sullivan et al.:
+A highly credible and readable explanation of back pain myths.
+Lead author Peter O’Sullivan shared the myths and a nice featured infographic in a tweet.
+Here are the “unhelpful” low back pain beliefs, “culturally endorsed and not supported by evidence,” identified by the authors:

-- Low back pain is usually a serious medical condition.
+- FALSE: Low back pain is usually a serious medical condition.

-- Low back pain will become persistent and deteriorate in later life.
+- FALSE: Low back pain will become persistent and deteriorate in later life.

-- Persistent low back pain is always related to tissue damage.
+- FALSE: Persistent low back pain is always related to tissue damage.

-- Scans are always needed to detect the cause of low back pain.
+- FALSE: Scans are always needed to detect the cause of low back pain.

-- Repeated spinal loading results in “wear and tear” and tissue damage.
+- FALSE: Repeated spinal loading results in “wear and tear” and tissue damage.

-- Pain flare-ups are a sign of tissue damage and and require rest.
+- FALSE: Pain flare-ups are a sign of tissue damage and require rest.